Melanoma is cancer that arises from the pigment-producing cells in the uppermost layer of the skin. These cells are called melanocytes.

 Melanoma that originates in the skin is called cutaneous melanoma.
 It also may occur in the eye, a condition called ocular melanoma or intraocular melanoma.
 In rare cases, melanoma may begin in the digestive tract called meninges, lymph nodes or other parts of the body where there are melanocytes.

 Ultraviolet radiation, which is present in sunlight and in tanning beds, probably sets off many cases of melanoma by causing genetic damage in melanocytes.
 Children and adolescents are especially sensitive to the effects of ultraviolet light.

-Melanoma is a potentially life-threatening cancer because it can travel from the skin to other parts of the body.
+Melanoma is potentially life-threatening because it can travel from the skin to other parts of the body.
 With early diagnosis, however, survival rates are encouraging.
 The goal is to recgonize melanoma early.
 Often, the first signs of melanoma are changes in a mole or the appearance of a new colored spot on the skin.

 When melanoma spreads, cancer cells are found in the lymphatic system.
 If the disease spreads to other parts of the body, it's called metastatic melanoma.